algolia/docsearch/docs/src/tips.md

 information comes up within the page, the higher is it ranked.

 DocSearch uses this structure to fine-tune the relevance of results as well as to provide potential filtering.
-Documentation that follow this pattern often have better relevance of search results.
+Documentation that follows this pattern often has better relevance in its search results.

-Finding the right depth of your documentation tree and how to split-up your content is one of the most complex tasks.
+Finding the right depth of your documentation tree and how to split-up your content are two of the most complex tasks.
 For large documents, we recommend having 4 levels (from lvl0 until lvl3).
 Three different levels should be a minimum.